MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## Conclusion

-In this article, Contoso rehosted the SmartHotel360 app in Azure by migrating the app front-end VM to Azure using the Site Recovery service.
-Contoso migrated the app database to a SQL Server cluster provisioned in Azure, and protected it in a SQL Server Always On availability group.
+In this article, Contoso rehosted the SmartHotel360 app in Azure by migrating the app front-end VM to Azure using the Azure Migrate service.
+Contoso migrated the app database to a SQL Server cluster provisioned in Azure using Azure Database Migration Service, and protected it in a SQL Server Always On availability group.